lf-lang/embedded-lab/docs/src/Sensors.md

 1. Interpreting the numbers
     1. Explain why, when the robot is sitting on a flat surface, the sensed accelerations in the _x_ and _y_ directions are near zero and in the _z_ direction near one.
     2. Why is the _z_ direction not near negative one?
+Doesn't grativation pull you down, not up?

     Experiment with rotating the robot and observing how the three measured accelerations change.